corda/corda/docs/source/tutorial-cordapp.rst

 `networkMapService.legalName=controller`) (please note that the controller will not have the `networkMapService` config)

 Each machine should now run its nodes using `runnodes` or `runnodes.bat` files.
-Once they are up and running, the nodes should be able to place purchase orders among themselves in the same way as when they were running on the same machine.
+Once they are up and running, the nodes should be able to create IOUs among themselves in the same way as when they were running on the same machine.

 Debugging your CorDapp